Rouzbeh Rashidi: 2020s

 In February 2020, Rashidi was accepted to be a part of Berlinale Talents.
 The same year, the eight-hour feature film "Homo Sapiens Project 200" (2000-2020) was released as a constitution of twenty years of film experiments.

 In 2021, the filmmaker's most extended feature, "Homo Sapiens Project 201", was released, reaching a total of nineteen hours.

 In the year 2022, Rashidi taught Experimental Filmmaking and Practise at Universität der Künste in Berlin, Germany.

 Experimental Film Society

 In 2000, Rashidi founded the Experimental Film Society in Tehran, Iran which four years later expanded to Dublin.
 First, EFS was a member-based not-for-profit film collective specialising in avant-garde, experimental and low-budget filmmaking.
 While employing new international members, the group emphasised film archiving, restoring and programming by underground filmmakers.
 By 2011, the collective put the initiative into organising screenings, performances and talks worldwide.
 In 2017, EFS officially became a production and distribution company facilitating professionally funded projects.
 The year 2020 marked the two decades of the existence Experimental Film Society and the culmination of the company's multidisciplinary work.
 The group is often referred to as "the most active, prolific and intrepid group of experimental filmmakers working in Ireland today" (aemi).

+Reception

+Rashidi's works have been noted by several film critics for being a bridge between traditional and experimental cinema.
+Film critic Adrian Martin from Australia praised his body of work describing it as "prodigious".
+Irish filmmaker Dónal Foreman viewed his cinema as an important new direction in the context of contemporary Irish film and critic Bill Mousoulis noted similar things about his films, he stated that Rashidi actually seems to get closer to this fine line between “experimental” and “narrative” than any other filmmaker known to him. he also compared him to a 21st century Robert Bresson.